Kate Robbins: Career

+Singing

 Robbins' first released recording, in 1978, was the song Tomorrow, from the musical Annie.
 Robbins' first chart appearance was as a backing singer, along with her sister Jane, on the minor Top 40 hit "Lines" by Liverpool group Planets, a spin-off from Deaf School.

-Her profile was raised soon afterwards when both she and Jane represented the United Kingdom in the Eurovision Song Contest 1980 as part of the group Prima Donna.
+In 1980 she and Jane represented the United Kingdom in the Eurovision Song Contest as part of the group Prima Donna.
 They finished third.

 The following year, Robbins joined the cast of the ITV soap opera Crossroads, playing the part of a pop singer who was recording a single in the fictional motel's basement recording studio.
 The song, "More Than in Love", was released commercially in the UK, credited as Kate Robbins and Beyond and gave Robbins a major hit single, reaching number 2 in the UK Singles Chart.
 It was her only lead-vocal hit.

-In late 1982, Robbins provided backing vocals on the Top 3 single Story of the Blues by Wah!, but was replaced for the band's Top of the Pops appearance by London soul trio Sylvia and the Sapphires.

 Robbins wrote the first theme tune to Surprise, Surprise performed by Cilla Black.

-She provided almost all the female voices on the television show Spitting Image in the late 1980s and early 1990s.
 She sang the lead vocals on "The Chicken Song" with Michael Fenton Stevens which reached number 1 in 1986.

-The 1986 Granada Television sketch show Robbins featured Kate, her brother Ted Robbins, and her sisters Amy Robbins, Jane Robbins and Emma Robbins.
-Emma is now best known as one of the singers with The Sheilas.

-She participated in the 1989 Children's Royal Variety Performance BBC, singing her own comic songs at the piano, and featured in the original series of Dead Ringers on BBC Radio 4 in 2000.